YonatanKoral/ledscape/README.md

 Hardware Tips
 ========

-Connecting the LEDs to the correct pins and level-shifting the voltages to 5v can be quite complex when using many output ports of the BBB.

-While there may be others, RGB123 makes an excellent 24/48 pin cape designed specifically for this version of LEDscape: [24 pin](http://rgb-123.com/product/beaglebone-black-24-output-cape/) or [48 pin](http://rgb-123.com/product/beaglebone-black-48-output-cape/)
+Remember that the BBB outputs data at 3.3v.
+Depending on the sepcific LED strips, it is often possible to connect the `DI` on directly to one of the output pins on the BeagleBone, especially if the strips are high quality and the connecting wire is short.
+Many [recommend](https://forum.pjrc.com/threads/24648-Newbie-findings-re-WS281X-signal-quality(wire-length-resistors-and-grounds-Oh-my!) also adding an impeadnce  matching resitior to smooth out the signal.

-If you do not use a cape, refer to the pin mapping section below and remember that the BBB outputs data at 3.3v.
-If you run your LEDs at 5v (which most are), you will need to use a level-shifter of some sort.
+If your strips requre 5V on `DI`, you will need to use a level-shifter of some sort.
 [Adafruit](http://www.adafruit.com/products/757) has a decent one which works well.
 For custom circuit boards we recommend the [TI SN74LV245](http://octopart.com/partsearch#!?q=SN74LV245).

+While there may be others, RGB123 makes an excellent 24/48 pin cape designed specifically for this version of LEDscape: [24 pin](http://rgb-123.com/product/beaglebone-black-24-output-cape/) or [48 pin](http://rgb-123.com/product/beaglebone-black-48-output-cape/)

 API